 In May, the Care Bill received Royal Assent and became the Care Act and for the first time made clear a statutory basis for sharing information that will enable the tracking of patient outcomes across health and care services.
 The new law means that a person’s data can only be shared and analysed when there is a benefit to healthcare, never for other purposes, and that all uses will be scrutinised with full transparency by an independent statutory body.

 NHS England has also confirmed that there will be a phased roll out for the care.data programme, starting with between 100 and 500 GP practices in the autumn.
-In this way, the best ways of supporting GPs to ensure patients are informed of the purposes of this data sharing, its safeguards and how they can object/”opt out”, can be refined and tested with complete transparency.
-NHS England regional teams are in discussion with Clinical Commissioning Groups (CCGs) who have already expressed an informal interest in becoming pathfinders.
-Once these discussions are complete, the care.data programme will confirm which CCGs are taking part in the pathfinder stage.
-It is envisaged that between two and four CCGs will become care.data pathfinders.
+In this way, the best ways of supporting GPs to ensure patients are informed of the purposes of this data sharing, its safeguards and how they can opt out, can be refined and tested with complete transparency.
+NHS England regional teams are liaising with Clinical Commissioning Groups (CCGs) who had already expressed an informal interest in becoming pathfinders.
+The care.data programme confirmed in October the CCGs that are taking part in the pathfinder stage as: Leeds North, Leeds West and Leeds South and East, Somerset, West Hampshire and Blackburn with Darwen.

 The Independent Information Governance Oversight Panel (IIGOP), chaired by Dame Fiona Caldicott, has agreed to advise the care.data Programme Board and Senior Responsible Owner on the first phase of the implementation of the programme in its role advising, challenging and reporting on the state of information governance across the health and care system in England.